An independent Uniform Shop is located on the Moama Anglican Grammar School grounds.

 Students may wear one small, plain sleeper or stud in the lobe of each ear.
-Small (up to 5mm in diameter), simple design.
-Studs/Sleepers should be plain silver or gold (no stones or pearls).
+Small (up to 5mm in diameter), simple designs.
+Studs/sleepers should be plain silver or gold (no stones or pearls).
+Drop earrings are not to be worn.

-Students should wear black, laced, polished leather school shoes.
+Students in Kindergarten to Year 4 are permitted to wear black leather shoes that are either laced, t-bars, velcro or buckle styles.
+Students in all other years should wear black, laced, polished leather school shoes.
 The shoes should be low cut, not boot style.

 There is a Moama Anglican Grammar School Facebook page dedicated to the sale of secondhand items.